doriordan/skuber/README.md

     Enter number:
 ```

-For non-default setups, see the [Configuration guide](docs/Configuration.md) for details on how to tailor the configuration for your clusters security, namespace and connectivity requirements.
+For other Kubernetes setups, see the [Configuration guide](docs/Configuration.md) for details on how to tailor the configuration for your clusters security, namespace and connectivity requirements.

 ## Example Usage